Compare to Similar Products

 Our Analysis and Test Results

-The Arctic Ice Tall AG is an impressively protective and waterproof winter boot.
+The Arctic Ice Tall AG is an all-around favorite for serious protection.
 It is the tallest boot in our lineup, combining all the capabilities of a rain boot with the warmth of winterized footwear.
 It stands out as the most protective and driest option in our lineup, with the drawback of being the heaviest.
 The price tag is high, but the functionality and versatility of this boot are unmatched by cheaper options.
 If you need durable construction that'll last throughout the years, be sure to look into this beast of a boot.

 The Arctic Ice Tall stands out as one of the warmest in our review.
 The Muck Boot Company constructed the ultimate storm boot with fleece-lined and water-resistant insulation backed by 5mm of neoprene.
 The boot is designed to keep you warm in arctic-like temperatures — hence the name.
 We found that even with just a thin wool sock, it kept us warm when temperatures dipped well into the negatives.